radams15/CircuitTesterDocs/Implementation/docs/stage1.md

 The justification for this prototype is that this is the core of my project, without this my project is just a drag-and-drop circuit designer.

-This section encompasses the Circuit, Element, Equation, Solution and Term elements of my algorithm design, and they have been grouped this way as they all rely on each other and cannot be run without the other sections.
+This section encompasses the Circuit, Component, Equation, Solution and Term elements of my algorithm design, and they have been grouped this way as they all rely on each other and cannot be run without the other sections.

 My goal is to be able to have this section be relatively independent of the main window section, and have neither of them communicate directly, effectively